-Christianity: AICs, consisting of Zionist or Apostolic churches, constitute the largest group of Christian churches in South Africa, representing 26.2% of the total population.
-The next largest Christian denominations are the Roman Catholic Church (7.1%), the Methodist Church (6.8%), the Dutch Reformed Churches (including the NGK) (6.7%), and Pentecostal churches (8.2%).
-The Anglican Church represents 3.8% of the population and the Lutheran Church comprises 2.64% of the population.
+community survey, AICs, consisting of Zionist or Apostolic churches, constitute the largest group of Christian churches in South Africa, representing 25% of the total population.
+The next largest Christian denominations are the Pentecostal Church (15%), the Roman Catholic Church (7%), the Methodist Church (5%), the Calvinist Church (4%).
+The Anglican Church (5%), the Calvinist Church (4%).
+The Anglican Church represents 3% of the population while other Protestant and non-denominational Christians comprise 5% and 8% of the population.
 Blacks constitute a majority in all Christian denominations in South Africa except for the Dutch Reformed Churches.